Kevin Brown (left-handed pitcher)

+Kevin Dewayne Brown (born March 5, 1966) is a former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 1990 to 1992 for the New York Mets, Milwaukee Brewers, and Seattle Mariners.

+Career

 Brown signed with the Atlanta Braves in 1986, and was traded to the New York Mets the following year.
 After pitching for the Mets for part of the 1990 season, he was traded to the Milwaukee Brewers.
 Following the 1991 season, he was waived by the Brewers and was claimed by the Seattle Mariners, where he pitched his final season in 1992.
+He finished his major league career with a 4.82 earned run average in 892/3 innings.
+He is now a high school varsity baseball coach.